cds-snc/claim-tax-benefits-documentation/pages/_en/research.md

 Tax slips are typically required when completing a tax return.
 Without the guidance of volunteers, tax clinic clients worry that they are unknowingly missing a required tax slip or other document and may not know how to replace a document if it is missing.

-Claim Tax Benefits does not require tax filers to input specific information from their tax slips, as that information is already known by CRA.
+Claim tax benefits does not require tax filers to input specific information from their tax slips, as that information is already known by CRA.
 Instead, they confirm that their income is below the MVP threshold, and that they do not have additional income to declare.

 ##### Ask simple, unambiguous questions